Join the Denver Network in celebrating Jewish women leaders in our community at our 2nd Annual Women to Watch Colorado!

 Women to Watch Colorado brings JWI's 18+-year Women to Watch tradition of recognizing the country's most inspiring Jewish women leaders to the local level.
 Building upon the success of the first Annual Women to Watch Colorado, this event brings together community members of all backgrounds to celebrate dynamic Jewish women making a difference in Colorado communities and beyond.

 The proceeds from Women to Watch Colorado contribute to JWI’s National Library Initiative, working towards our goal of building 100 fully-furnished libraries for children in domestic violence shelters.
-If you would like to make an additional donation to the library being built in Denver, please note that in the donation form.
+If you can not attend Women to Watch Colorado but would like to support the library being built in Denver, please donate here.
+Please note that you would like your contribution to go towards the Denver library in the donation form.

 At the door: $20 for Members / $40 for Non-Members